iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

 Using custom builds of the Data Dictionary
 ------------------------------------------

-In the previous sections we showed how you can direct imas-python to use a specific released version of the Data Dictionary definitions.
+In the previous sections we showed how you can direct IMAS-Python to use a specific released version of the Data Dictionary definitions.
 Sometimes it is useful to work with unreleased (development or custom) versions of the data dictionaries as well.